tidesdb/tidesdb.github.io/src/content/docs/getting-started/how-does-tidesdb-work.md

 Enabled via `enable_background_compaction = 1` in the column family
 configuration, it automatically triggers when the SSTable count reaches `max_sstables_before_compaction`.
-When a flush completes and the SSTable count exceeds the threshold, a compaction task is submitted to the database-level compaction thread pool.
-This operates independently without blocking application operations, merging SSTable pairs throughout the database lifecycle until shutdown.
+When a flush completes and the SSTable count exceeds the threshold, a compaction task is submitted to the engine-level compaction thread pool.
+This operates independently without blocking application operations, merging SSTable pairs throughout the storage engine lifecycle until shutdown.
 The interval between compaction checks is configurable via `background_compaction_interval` (default 1 second).